-The proposed Public Access and Management Plan and Community Park Master Plan (proposed project) consists of implementation of the adopted East West Ranch Management Plan and Easement (April 24, 2003) and proposed Community Park Master Plan (Firma, 2007).
 The project site is located within the boundaries of the Fiscalini Ranch Preserve (FRP) (formerly known as East-West Ranch), which is bisected by Highway 1 near central Cambria (refer to Figures III-1 thru III-3).

 The project site is within the North Coast Planning Area Cambria Urban Area, and the recently-adopted land use categories for the project site are Open Space and Recreation (refer to Figure III-4) (Cambria and San Simeon Acres Community Plans of the North Coast Area Plan, 2006).
 The Community Plan and associated EIR were adopted by the County of San Luis Obispo Board of Supervisors on April 4, 2006.
-The land use category maps were approved by the California Coastal Commission; however, the Community Plan language is currently under consideration by the California Coastal Commission.
+The land use category maps and planning area standards were approved and adopted by the California Coastal Commission and County Board of Supervisors in August 2008; however, the Community Plan language is currently under consideration by the California Coastal Commission.
 The plan would be implemented upon approval by the Commission.

-The proposed Master Plan would be developed in phases, as funds become available.
+The proposed Master Planproject, which consists of a series of subsequent projects identified in the East-West Ranch Public Access & Management Plan, would be developed in phases, as funds become available (refer to Table III-1 below).
 The specific characteristics of the proposed project, including applicant and agent information, project objectives, structures and physical changes, are described in the following sections.